-This accompanies “Stony Lake Sounds” in The Islander (coming in summer 2021), published by the Association of Ston(e)y Lake Cottagers.
-After it’s out I will make the text available here.
+This accompanies “Stony Lake Sounds” in The Islander (29, summer 2021), published by the Association of Ston(e)y Lake Cottagers.
+A scan of the piece is available as a 7 MB PDF, or here are two smaller page images.
 Thanks to the editor, Kate Bonnycastle, for being interested.

 One Hour Each Side of Dawn is freely available on the Internet Archive.
 The one track is a field recording made at Stony Lake, Ontario of just what the title says: one hour each side of dawn, on 23 July 2020.
 There’s a PDF of liner notes.